CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![shorthand image](assets/revised-split/d-r07.jpg){: .rev}\
 Revised: d, t, df, dge, dh, dj, dk, dle, dm, dn, dre, ds, dt, dv, dw, dy, dz,

 -DEN- series.
 In DN the letters form a wave.
 The end of one letter and the beginning of the next share a line.
 In DEN, the combination begins and ends on the same line.
-In <!-- cspell:disable -->DEEN<!-- cspell:enable -->, there is actually a line This is what most beginning writers think DEN should look like.
+In <!-- cspell:disable -->DEEN<!-- cspell:enable -->, there is actually a line.
+This is what most beginning writers think DEN should look like.
 I cannot find anywhere this is stated clearly, but it is consistent across all 4 books.
 (Cricket)

 DD, DT and TD can be written as a double-wide D. See Abbreviating Principles.